rpicard/explore-flask/_sources/users.txt

    from flask.ext.bcrypt import generate_password_hash

-   # Chance the number of rounds (second argument) until it takes between
+   # Change the number of rounds (second argument) until it takes between
    # 0.25 and 0.5 seconds to run.
    generate_password_hash('password1', 12)